On minimal entanglement wedge cross section for holographic entanglement negativity

-On a dif{}ferent note, motivated by the quantum error correcting codes, an alternate approach involving the backreacted minimal entanglement wedge cross section (EWCS) to compute the holographic entanglement negativity for configurations with spherical entangling surface was advanced in \cite{Kudler-Flam:2018qjo}.
-Furthermore a {\it proof} for this proposal, based on the {\it reflected entropy} \cite{Dutta:2019gen} was established in another recent communication \cite{Kusuki:2019zsp}.
-The entanglement wedge was earlier shown to be the bulk subregion dual to the reduced density matrix of the dual $CFT$s in \cite{Czech:2012bh,Wall:2012uf,Headrick:2014cta,Jafferis:2014lza,Jafferis:2015del}.
-Recently the minimal entanglement wedge cross section has been proposed to be the bulk dual of the entanglement of purification (EoP) \cite{Takayanagi:2017knl,Nguyen:2017yqw} (For recent progress see \cite{Bhattacharyya:2018sbw,Bao:2017nhh,Hirai:2018jwy,Espindola:2018ozt,Umemoto:2018jpc,Bao:2018gck,Umemoto:2019jlz,Guo:2019pfl,Bao:2019wcf,Harper:2019lff}).
-Unlike entanglement negativity, the entanglement of purification receives contributions from both quantum and classical correlations (see \cite{Terhal_2002} for details).
-The connection of minimal entanglement wedge cross section to the odd entanglement entropy \cite{Tamaoka:2018ned} and reflected entropy \cite{Dutta:2019gen,Jeong:2019xdr,Bao:2019zqc,Chu:2019etd} has also been explored.
+On a different note, motivated by the quantum error correcting codes, an alternate approach involving the backreacted entanglement wedge cross section (EWCS) to compute the holographic entanglement negativity for configurations with spherical entangling surfaces was advanced in \cite{Kudler-Flam:2018qjo}.
+Furthermore a proof for this proposal, based on the reflected entropy \cite{Dutta:2019gen} was established in another communication \cite{Kusuki:2019zsp}.
+The entanglement wedge was earlier shown to be the bulk subregion dual to the reduced density matrix of the dual \cft{}s in \cite{Czech:2012bh,Wall:2012uf,Headrick:2014cta,Jafferis:2014lza,Jafferis:2015del}.
+Also the EWCS has been proposed to be the bulk dual of the entanglement of purification (EoP) \cite{Takayanagi:2017knl,Nguyen:2017yqw} (for recent progress see \cite{Terhal:2002riz,Bhattacharyya:2018sbw,Bao:2017nhh,Hirai:2018jwy,Espindola:2018ozt,Umemoto:2018jpc,Bao:2018gck,Umemoto:2019jlz,Guo:2019pfl,Bao:2019wcf,Harper:2019lff}).
+The connection of the EWCS to the odd entanglement entropy (OEE) \cite{Tamaoka:2018ned} and the reflected entropy \cite{Dutta:2019gen,Jeong:2019xdr,Bao:2019zqc,Chu:2019etd} has also been explored.

-As mentioned earlier, in \cite{Takayanagi:2017knl} the authors advanced a construction for the computation of the minimal EWCS.
-In \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp}, the authors proposed that for configurations involving spherical entangling surfaces, the holographic entanglement negativity may be expressed in terms of the backreacted EWCS.
-Utilizing this conjecture the authors computed the holographic entanglement negativity for various pure and mixed state configurations in holographic $CFT_{1+1}$s at zero and finite temperatures, dual to bulk pure $AdS_3$ geometry and planar BTZ black hole, through the construction given in \cite{Takayanagi:2017knl}.